-We opted for a monthly user-testing cycle throughout the project with test groups comprising an equal split of girls and boys between the ages of 4 and 8 years of age.
+We opted for a monthly user-testing cycle throughout the project with test groups comprising an equal split of girls and boys between the ages of four and eight.

 We were lucky to have access to great facilities at the RCH with plenty of opportunity for observing extended game play via a one-way mirror and remote cameras.